Bride’s Dad Shoots Pakistan Groom

 ``We were walking up the stairs to the courtroom when the gunmen opened fire from a floor above,″ said Obaidullah, one of several policemen guarding Ahson.

-For 10 minutes, bullets ricochet off the courthouse walls.
+For 10 minutes, bullets ricocheted off the courthouse walls.
+Police reinforcements fired back tear gas.

 The couple has denied the earlier marriage, which the father announced only after his daughter turned herself in to police.

-Police with helmets, bulletproof vests and automatic rifles stood guard outside Ahson’s hospital room and around the hospital Wednesday.
-A steel gate outside the hospital’s emergency ward was padlocked to protect medical workers inside, officials said.
+Police with helmets, bulletproof vests and automatic rifles stood guard outside Ahson’s hospital room and around the hospital late Wednesday.
+A steel gate outside the hospital’s emergency ward was padlocked to protect medical workers inside.